pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 **Default:**  ``()``

---suggestion-mode
-"""""""""""""""""
-*When enabled, pylint would attempt to guess common misconfiguration and emit user-friendly hints instead of false-positive error messages.*

-**Default:**  ``True``

 --unsafe-load-any-extension
 """""""""""""""""""""""""""
 *Allow loading of arbitrary C extensions.
 Extensions are imported into the active Python interpreter and may run arbitrary code.*